A

 wanted for anything.
 Just look at him.
 A guy in line with a cowboy

-hat is bragging to Silva about the money he won, exclaiming, “Boy I
+hat is bragging to Silva about the money he won, exclaiming, “Boy, I

 murdered ‘em!”
-He asks how Silva did and he blandly replies, “I
+He asks how Silva did, and he blandly replies, “I

 did all right.”
 It is the cowboy who gets yanked out of line.

-Note: James Van Heusen wrote a nearly incoherent title song as if Sammy
+Notes: James Van Heusen wrote a nearly incoherent title song as if Sammy

 Davis Jr.—totally without